hdShang/arxiv-daily/docs/cs-RO/2025-09-27/papers/250923111v1-liaohe-cobotmagic-pnp-an-imitation-learning-dataset-of-intelligent-r.md

 ---
 layout: default
-title: Liaohe-CobotMagic-PnP: an Imitation Learning Dataset of Intelligent Robot for Industrial Applications
+title: "Liaohe-CobotMagic-PnP: an Imitation Learning Dataset of Intelligent Robot for Industrial Applications"
 ---

 # Liaohe-CobotMagic-PnP: an Imitation Learning Dataset of Intelligent Robot for Industrial Applications